How to Fix Git Merge Conflicts: Step-by-Step Guide With Examples

 git merge origin/main

-Step 1: Attempt the Merge
+Step 1: Start the Merge

 git checkout main